Cheshire Ring

 Once you've had your fill of history there are plenty of other attractions to visit on route, such as Little Moreton Hall, Dunnham Massey, Walton Hall & Gardens, Marbury Country Park and Anderton Nature Reserve.
 You can also explore Lymm, Bollington, Marple and a few other towns and villages along the way.

-There are plenty of canal side Pubs to visit and you can use our Canal Planner to find top rated canal side food and drink
+There are plenty of canal side Pubs to visit and you can use our ring route map above to find top rated canal side food and drink.

 The Peak Forest Canal, one of a handful of possible extensions to the Cheshire Ring if you have some extra time. © Smabs Sputzer.
 Licensed under Creative Commons